-Reclaimed fabric is often a go-to option for brands just starting.
-With deadstock fabrics, new designers do not have to subscribe to a minimum order quantity.
+Reclaimed fabric is often a go-to option for early-stage brands seeking small quantities of fabric for their lines.
+With deadstock fabrics, new designers do not have to subscribe to purchase a minimum order quantity.
 They have the opportunity to experiment with these excess fabrics from the bigger fashion houses.

 As the world is constantly evolving, something new is always emerging.
 Various resource shops collect fabric scraps, such as Fab Scrap.
 This business is based in the USA and serves as a popular resource for reclaimed fabric.

 The team works with companies and designers to collect fabric and other materials that mills and manufacturers would otherwise throw out.
 Fab Scrap, and other similar fabric marketplaces, provide access to a wide range of fabrics.

 On the flip side, there’s the tendency to put the work of clearing up deadstock or waste on small businesses.
-This can be unrealistic as these businesses cannot realistically completely divert all materials from becoming waste.
+This can be unrealistic as these businesses cannot really completely divert all materials from becoming waste.

-Also, we cannot always turn deadstock into useful things.
+Also, we cannot always turn deadstock fabric into useful things.
 Something that has apparent damages, for instance, may not find a second use.
 A range of other issues can also render excess fabric useless, from soiling to the sizes of offcuts, through it not finding a buyer.
 At the end of the day, we cannot rescue all deadstock items.

 In this section of the article, we’ve made a list of some designers and brands using deadstock materials.

-These sustainable and recycled materials include deadstock, certified silk, linen, recycled cotton, vintage, and recycled cashmere.
+These sustainable and recycled materials include deadstock, certified silk, linen, recycled cotton, vintage clothing, and recycled cashmere.
 When next you’re looking to shop for a pretty dress or comfortable pair of jeans, this brand offers something to complement your style.